yelghali/green-software-patterns-old-personal/patterns/time-shift-recurrent-jobs.md

-# Reducing carbon emissions of recurrent Tasks/Jobs, by scheduling them when Electricity Carbon Intensity is low
+# Reduce carbon emissions of recurrent Tasks/Jobs, by scheduling them when Electricity Carbon Intensity is low
 ## Version
 1.0